 Task 10 focuses on topics related to the chemistry and performance of electrochemical energy storage devices (batteries and ultracapacitors).
 The objectives are to advance the state-of-the-art battery science and technologies for use in vehicles.
 All aspects of batteries and capacitors for vehicles are covered, from basic electrochemistry up to the testing of full systems testing.

 About once a year, a working group forms to address a specific topic of current interest and holds one or two workshops.
 Representatives from industry, government, and the research sector are invited to participate.
 Products from the working group vary depending on the nature of discussions and may include publications in the open literature or restricted meeting notes.
-New working-group meetings will be held on emerging topics.
-Recent topics include:
+New meetings will be held on emerging topics.
+Recent topics have included:

 Safety and abuse testing of batteries